 If you want to put a fence post onto a patio for a summer house, gazebo or pergola there is a special bolt down post holder available for this too.
 It is shown on the left and as you can see it sits flat on the floor and is bolted or screwed down in all four corners.

-On a concrete surface we suggest you bolt it down using Rawl bolts (shown left) which are placed into holes drilled into the concrete and then tightened.
+On a concrete surface we suggest you bolt it down using Rawl bolts (shown above) which are placed into holes drilled into the concrete and then tightened.
 As the head of the bolt is tightened the bottom sheath expands, gripping the concrete.
-You can also use a chemical fixing to hold the post holder down with threaded bar studs.
+You can also use a chemical fixing to hold the post holder down with threaded bar studs that are set into the mounting surface.
 This is probably the strongest method especially in concrete which has been mixed by hand and may contain air bubbles.
-You can find out more about fencing tools and products by clicking on the images or in the tool store below.